 Email filters are used to create rules for how incoming emails should be processed.
 They are mostly used to block emails from a specific email address or to weed out spam.

 cPanel has two interfaces for email filters:

 Both interfaces are identical.
-In this article we only look at managing filters for a single email address, but the same principles apply to global email filters.
+In this article I will only look at managing filters for a single email address, but the same principles apply to global email filters.

 Image: the ‘Email Filters’ interface shows all email addresses.
 Click on ‘Manage Filters’ to create or edit filters for an email address.

-The Manage Filters link will take you to a page where you can create a new filter.
-You can also edit or delete any existing filters and test filters.
-We will look at testing a filter rule later.
-First, we should create some filters: click the Create a New Filter button to do so.
+The Manage Filters link lets you create a new filter and edit, delete or test existing filters.
+I will look at testing a filter rule later.
+First, lets create some filters: click the Create a New Filter button to do so.

 The form to create a filter rule has three parts: